airscripts/blog/content/posts/life/if-gael-had-turned-back.md

 ## The Moment Before The Blood

 When you reach this exact moment in your life, life itself gives you a choice.
-You can turn around, retrace your steps, learn from failures and find another way — or you can simply drink what remains of what you were looking for.
+You can turn around, retrace your steps, learn from failures and find another way, or you can simply drink what remains of what you were looking for.
 You just settle for the drops.
 And that's what Gael did.

 Arrived at this gigantic land of ash, he decided to take what's left of the Dark Soul (its blood) and drink it for the pain of the reality proposed to him.
-Later on, that blood will corrupt him — just like society tries to do to us with what's meant to be right in the work world.
+Later on, that blood will corrupt him, just like society tries to do to us with what's meant to be right in the work world.

 At this time, I stopped and tried to think about a different ending.
 Do I need to end corrupted as Gael or... is there another way?